Consider an output layer with classes. Let

 Why the name “Soft-Max”

-The origin of the name becomes transparent by introducing a sharpening parameter :
+The origin of the name becomes transparent by introducing a sharpening parameter (the inverse temperature):

 The standard softmax corresponds to .